MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ne-cfapi-cf_update_flags.md

 `0x00000200`

-When specified, the platform will always perform a full update of the placeholder, even if the placeholder is already in-sync.
+`CF_UPDATE_FLAG_ALWAYS_FULL` is effective on placeholder files only.
+When specified, the placeholder to be updated is marked always full.
+Once hydrated, any attempt to dehydrate such a placeholder file will fail with error code `ERROR_CLOUD_FILE_DEHYDRATION_DISALLOWED`.

 ### -field CF_UPDATE_FLAG_ALLOW_PARTIAL

 `0x00000400`

-When specified, the platform will allow partial updates of the placeholder.
+`CF_UPDATE_FLAG_ALLOW_PARTIAL` is effective on placeholder files only.
+When specified, the always full state on a placeholder file, if present, is cleared thus allowing it to be dehydrated again.
+It is invalid to specify this flag along with `CF_UPDATE_FLAG_ALWAYS_FULL` and error code `ERROR_CLOUD_FILE_INVALID_REQUEST` will be returned as a result.

 ## -see-also